-Texas Comptroller Glenn Hegar says the time for action on the state’s Employee Retirement System is now.
+Texas Comptroller Glenn Hegar says the time for action to fix Texas TRS on the state’s Employee Retirement System is now.
 “There is no question that something has to be done,” Hegar recently told Equable.
 “This won’t go away … I’ve been trying to say to both parties that you’ve got to take a step.”

 According to a recent report, the pension fund for Texas state agency employees only had 48 cents on the dollar for promised retiree benefits.
 On top of a state constitutional cap on the amount money that the state can put into the pension system in a year, there are three main problems with the ERS that, left unchanged, will likely cause the fund to run out of money in the next 20-30 years.